 More than 55,000 ATMs across the US

 - Cashback rewards

 - Fee-free overdraft

 - No physical branches

 The New York-based company doesn’t provide any traditional banking services.
-Instead, it’s more like a fintech financial business that offers personal checking accounts through its first-rate mobile banking app.
+Instead, it’s more like a financial technology company that offers personal checking accounts through its first-rate mobile banking app.